 Deming is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Deming, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Being a small town, Deming does not have a public transit system used by locals to get to and from work.
+Deming is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Deming in 2022 was $32,735, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $130,940 for a family of four.
 However, Deming contains both very wealthy and poor people as well.